ShruthiVidya-git/Prediction-of-Biological-Age-and-Mortality/README.md

 Run Instructions:

-CS760_BA_pca.ipynb : To run this in colab, the dataset file OppScrData.xlsx should be under /content/sample_data/ PredictionOfDeathUsing_CT_Data.ipynb : To run this in colab, the dataset file OppScrData.xlsx should be under /content/sample_data/
-PredictionOfDeath_CT_Data_Clinical_Data : To run this in colab, the dataset file OppScrData.xlsx should be under /content/sample_data/
+CS760_BA_pca.ipynb: To run this in colab, the dataset file OppScrData.xlsx should be under /content/sample_data/